iwahle/cfl_lbm/README.md

 ### License and Citations

-cfl_lbm is released under a BSD-like license for non-commercial use only.
 If you use cfl_lbm in published research work, we encourage you to cite this
 repository:

 ```